 Today, was a very emotional roller coaster of a day for me.
 This afternoon, had a great meeting, brainstorming with two business partners.
-After that I finally got the strength to pickup my feline baby’s clay paw print.
+After that I finally got the strength to pick up my feline baby’s clay paw print.
 She died Nov 2014.
-I was sure that I would be strong but I wasn’t, there were a flood of emotions that engulfed me.
+I was sure that I would be strong but I wasn’t, there was a flood of emotions that engulfed me.

 From reflecting on the day that I was forced to put my feline baby of 18 years to sleep.
 It doesn’t matter rather a human or a pet the emotion was the same for me..grief is grief.
 When you attach your emotions to something, there will always follow grief when the item of attachment is no longer in your presence.
 Especially, anything that has the breath of life in it.

 As I stood in front of the veterinarian technician, she gave me a stone item that I had created as a remembrance of my little life.
 The paw print was now just a memory from last year.
 A memory of a little life that was once part of my family.
 I found myself apologizing to my Creator for not being able to do more.
 But animals have their life cycle of old age as well as we humans do.
 So, I grieved and let go.